The Television Talks Back

-- One of Satou's paranoid visions in Welcome to the NHK includes talking with his TV set.
+- One of Satou's paranoid visions in Welcome to the N.H.K. includes talking with his TV set.

-- In the first episode of Shugo Chara!, a TV psychic says that "guardian spirits are everywhere".
+- In the first episode of Shugo Chara!, TV psychic Nobuko Saeki says that "guardian spirits are everywhere".
 Amu, watching the TV program with her younger sister Ami, doesn't believe it.
 The psychic immediately says that "anyone who thinks it's stupid will die".
 Amu wonders if the psychic was specifically addressing her, to which she says, "That's because I am!"